| [ << ] | [ >> ] | [Top] | [Contents] | [Index] | [ ? ] |

 rounded.
 If x is non-scalar, every element is rounded.
 The type

-of x is not changed by round.If Algae has been compiled to use the system's rint(3m) function, then arguments with a fractional part of exactly 1/2 are rounded to the nearest even whole number.
+.If Algae has been compiled to use the system's rint(3m) function, then arguments with a fractional part of exactly 1/2 are rounded to the nearest even whole number.
 Otherwise, such arguments are rounded towards +infinity.

-See also integer.
+See also integer

-sin function returns the sine of its numeric argument.
+function returns the sine of its numeric argument.
 If

-x is non-scalar, every element is replaced by its sine.sinh function returns the hyperbolic sine of its numeric
+x is non-scalar, every element is replaced by its sine.sinh

 argument.
 If x is non-scalar, every element is replaced by its

-hyperbolic sine.sqrt function returns the square root of its numeric
+function returns the square root of its numeric

 argument.
 If x is complex or negative, then the result is